EnterpriseDB/tpa/docs/src/bdr.md

 ## Introduction

-TPAexec will install PGD and any dependencies on all PGD instances along with Postgres itself.
+TPA will install PGD and any dependencies on all PGD instances along with Postgres itself.

 After completing the basic Postgres setup and starting Postgres, TPA